yanzhu22/tipFormer2025/README.md

 # tipFormer2025
 Transformer-Based Pollutant-Protein Interaction Analysis Prioritizes Airborne Components with Potential Adverse Health Effects

-This project implements a TipFormer model for predicting pollutant - protein interactions.
-It includes functions such as feature extraction using pre - trained language models, model definition, training, and prediction for new samples.
+This project implements a TipFormer model for predicting pollutant-protein interactions.
+It includes functions such as feature extraction using pre-trained language models, model definition, training, and prediction for new samples.
 The following is a detailed usage guide and an introduction to the project structure.

 ## Project Structure
 ```
 .
-├── feature_extractor.py  # Feature extraction using pre - trained language models
+├── feature_extractor.py  # Feature extraction using pre-trained language models
 ├── model.py              # Model definition
 ├── train.py              # Model training
 ├── predict.py            # Prediction for new samples